combined-technologies/technical-screen/README.md

-Please submit a link to your github repository or create one with the solution in C# or C++ for the following problem:
+Please submit a link to your github repository with the solution.

 # A bus
 A bus link has `` N `` stops numbered from 1 to N in the order of the bus movement.